yezero/sandstorm/docs/administering/sandcats.md

   matches what the server expects, then the server updates your user registration to trust the client certificate on your system.

-## Manually moving sandcats client certificates to a new Sandstorm install
+## Manually moving sandcats client certificates to a new Thurly install

-If you prefer, you can move your `sandcats.io` credentials to a new Sandstorm install without running the `install.sh` script.
+If you prefer, you can move your `sandcats.io` credentials to a new Thurly install without running the `install.sh` script.
 We call that **file-based recovery.** Here are the steps.

 * Find your three three `id_rsa` certificate files (usually `/opt/sandstorm/var/sandcats`) and keep them safe somewhere.
 Also keep a copy of `/opt/sandstorm/var/sandcats/https` if it exists.

-* Do a new Sandstorm install, presumably on a new server somewhere.
+* Do a new Thurly install, presumably on a new server somewhere.
 It will install to `/opt/sandstorm`.
 You should choose a non-sandcats.io host name during this process, such as using literally `example.com`.